NasrEddineDev/Master-Thesis-ImplementationOf3DSecureArchitecture/README.md

 <a name="web-apps-developped"></a>
 ## 5) Web Apps developped
 1. **Hanouti ecommerce**
 To verify our implementation of 3D Secure protocol, we have developed this ecommerce website to make online shopping and it allows to their consumers to buy goods or services from a seller (Merchant) over the Internet using a web browser.
-The source code is in [Master thesis repport](source%20codes%20of%20web%20apps/hanouti).
+The source code is in [source codes of web apps/hanouti folder](source%20codes%20of%20web%20apps/hanouti).
 2. **Payment gateway**
 To simulate a payment gateway, we have developed this web app, it allaws to us to verify the cardholder information, to send verification code, and to validate this code with the issuer domain.
-The source code is in [Master thesis repport](source%20codes%20of%20web%20apps/interoperability_domain).
+The source code is in [source codes of web apps/](source%20codes%20of%20web%20apps/interoperability_domain).
 3. **Interoperability domain**
 To simulate an interoperability domain, we have developed this web app to forward messages between issuer and acquirer domains.
-The source code is in [Master thesis repport](source%20codes%20of%20web%20apps/interoperability_domain).
+The source code is in [source codes of web apps/interoperability_domain folder](source%20codes%20of%20web%20apps/interoperability_domain).
 4. **Issuer domain(bank)**
 To simulate an issuer bank, we have developed this web app to create customers, accounts, cards, transactions, account types, users….etc., please take a look to [Master thesis repport](master%20thesis%20docs/Master%20Thesis%203D%20Secure%20Architecture.pdf) whre we have explained it in brief by showing use cases, sequence diagram, class diagram, functionalities list.
-To get the source code, contact me!.
+To get the full source code, contact me!.
 5. **Acquirer domain(bank)**
 To simulate an issuer bank, we have developed this web app to create customers, accounts, cards, transactions, account types, users….etc., please take a look to [Master thesis repport](master%20thesis%20docs/Master%20Thesis%203D%20Secure%20Architecture.pdf) whre we have explained it in brief by showing use cases, sequence diagram, class diagram, functionalities list.
-To get the source code, contact me!.
+To get the full source code, contact me!.

 <a name="deployment"></a>
 ## 6) Deployment